LavinMoinul/LavinMoinul/README.md

 # Lavin Moinul

-Cloud infrastructure, cybersecurity, and systems.
-Most of what I am currently building and studying centers around AWS, Linux, networking, cloud security, and infrastructure automation.
+Cloud infrastructure and security engineering.
+Current work focuses on AWS architecture, Linux environments, networking, infrastructure automation, and secure cloud design.

-Computer Science student at the University of Texas at Arlington.
+Computer Science at The University of Texas at Arlington.

 [Email](mailto:contactlavinm@gmail.com) · [LinkedIn](https://www.linkedin.com/in/lavin-moinul-49a5a8221/)